Knowledge and drive test

 - Take the practice test to get an idea of the test questions you’ll get.

-- Take the test at a testing location.
+- Take the test at a driver training and testing location.
 To pass the test you must get 20 out of 25 correct.
 If you don't pass:

-When you pass the test, if needed, schedule a drive test appointment at a testing location.
+When you pass the test, if needed, schedule a drive test appointment at a driver training and testing location.

 - the 1st time, you can test again in 4 hours.